Nicolae Constantin Batzaria: Early life and activities

-Batzaria was a native of Kruševo (Crushuva), a village in Ottoman-ruled Monastir region, presently in North Macedonia.
+Batzaria was a native of Kruševo (Crushuva), a village in Ottoman-ruled Manastir vilayet, presently in North Macedonia.
 His Aromanian family had numerous branches outside that region: migrant members had settled in the Kingdom of Romania, in Anatolia, and in the Khedivate of Egypt.
+Nicolae's father had stayed in Kruševo, but by 1873 had joined in the effort, led by Steriu N. Cionescu, to set up some of the first Romanian-sponsored schools for the Aromanians.
+The future politician and author was raised in the Eastern Orthodox Church, and later affiliated with its Romanian branch, being an occasional contributor to its program of catechesis; he grew up in Kruševo, where he studied under renowned Aromanian teacher Sterie Cosmescu.
+He attended the Romanian High School of Bitola, where he learned French with the Lazarist Jean-Claude Faveyrial—who also introduced him to theater, by making him appear in an amateur play.
+During a summer vacation in Kruševo, he attempted to stage his own version of a play by Vasile Alecsandri.
+As he recalled in 1932, the project ended up as a "pummeling among us thespians", prompted by the male lead's refusal to appear in travesti.

-Nicolae grew up in Kruševo, where he studied under renowned Aromanian teacher Sterie Cosmescu.
-He later attended a high school sponsored by the Kingdom of Romania in Bitola, and later the Faculties of Letters and Law at the University of Bucharest.
+Graduating in 1891, Batzaria was sent to further his education in Romania, at the Faculties of Letters and Law, University of Bucharest.
 The young man became a dedicated disciple of Romanian nationalist theorist Nicolae Iorga, who was inaugurating his lectures in history during Batzaria's first year there.
-He notably shared Iorga's belief, consolidated with time, that the Aromanians were not an isolated Balkan ethnicity, but part of larger Romanian ethnic community.
+He shared Iorga's belief, consolidated with time, that the Aromanians were not an isolated Balkan ethnicity, but part of larger Romanian ethnic community.
 As he himself explained, "the Romanian people [is] a unitary and indivisible body, regardless of the region wherein historical circumstances have settled it", and the "Macedonian Romanians" constituted "the most aloof branch of the Romanian trunk".
 Lacking funds for his tuition, Batzaria never graduated.
-Instead, he earned his recognition as a journalist, educator and analyst.
-A polyglot, he could speak Turkish, Greek, Bulgarian, Serbian and French, in addition to his native Aromanian and the related Romanian language.
+Instead, he earned his recognition as a journalist, educator, and analyst.
+A polyglot, he could speak Turkish, Greek, Bulgarian, and Serbian, in addition to French, his native Aromanian, and the Romanian language.
+He regarded the latter two as closely related, with Aromanian as the less prestigious, subordinate dialect of a language that had originated north of the Danube.
+In one article, he acknowledged that, without immersion, Aromanians would struggle to understand the metropolitan language, or "Daco-Romanian".
 Literary critic and memoirist Barbu Cioculescu, who befriended Batzaria as a child, recalls that the Aromanian journalist "spoke all Balkan languages", and "perfect Romanian" with a "brittle" accent.